 If your slaves are having trouble keeping up with the replication process on the master, there are a number of options available:

 If possible, put the relay logs and the data files on different physical drives.
-To do this, use the
+To do this, set the

 If heavy disk I/O activity for reads of the binary log file and relay log files is an issue, consider increasing the value of the